citp/privacy-policy-historical/a/ar/arg/argosy.edu.md

 This site is designed primarily for users from the United States.
 By using this site, users from other countries consent to the transfer of any personal or other information collected to the United States and housed on servers in the United States and your information will be subject to use and disclosure in accordance with this Policy and applicable United States federal, state, and local law.

-We participate in EU and Swiss Safe Harbor programs administered by the U.S. Department of Commerce.
-Information we may collect through this site from individuals submitting personal information from countries that participate in the Safe Harbor program also is subject to our Safe Harbor Privacy Policy which is available at http://www.edmc.edu/edmc-safe-harbor-privacy-policy.aspx.

 **How do you comply with Children's Online Privacy Protection Act ("COPPA")?**

 COPPA regulates the collection of personal information online from children under the age of 13.
 This site is not intended or designed to attract users under the age of 13 or to collect personal information from such users.
 We do not collect personally identifiable data from any person we know to be under the age of 13 and those under 13 should not submit any personal information through this site.
 If we learn that we have inadvertently collected personal information from a child under the age of 13 we will remove the information from our files.

 **How will changes to this Policy be communicated?**

-If we make any material changes to this privacy policy we will change the "lasted updated" date so that you can quickly determine whether there were material changes since the last time you reviewed the policy.
+If we make any material changes to this privacy policy we will change the "last updated" date so that you can quickly determine whether there were material changes since the last time you reviewed the policy.

 **Who can I contact with questions regarding this Policy?**